leeleonard936/C4Atechnical-assessment/devlog/DevLog.md

 The same issue with delete is occuring as with post, I think im not correctly formatting the data to go to the api **update - this was exactly what was happening, I was attempting to send a body instead of appending the id to the end of the url

+## Issues with edit
+Edit does not excute correctly, I do not know if it is potentially a problem with the backend.service that I wrote or with the call to it.